Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ***Scrythcra, Rauwryhr ambassador to the Dominion Security Council***

 Rauwryhr tradition symbolically put important things higher up.
-Leaders and visionaries flew higher, saw further… and stayed there.
+Leaders and visionaries flew higher, saw further... and stayed there.
 Climbing up the trees from the bottom was hard work after all.

 For *this* occasion, and *these* leaders and visionaries, the Republic had chosen the highest and most symbolically important location possible: the canopy.
 Dappled green-and-white leaves sprawled away in all directions under the perfect open sky, pierced here and there by the silver needles of starports and transit hubs.